VIDA-NYU/UrbanMapper/docs/api/loaders.md

     It provides a unified interface for loading various data formats, including `shapefiles`, `parquet`, and `CSV` files with geospatial information.

+    `UrbanMapper` steps support using multiple datasets.
+The user can create multiple loader instances, one for each dataset, combine them in a single dictionary with suitable keys, and use it in your pipeline.

     Meanwhile, we recommend to look through the [`Example`'s Loader](../copy_of_examples/1-Per-Module/1-loader/) for a more hands-on introduction about the Loader module and its usage.